History

 The Savitt Gems

 The most prolific franchise in the early years of the league was the Savitt Gems.
-Managed by Bill Savitt of Savitt Jewelers on Asylum Street, the Gems were three-time winners of the Hartford Twilight League (1930-1932).
+Managed by Bill Savitt of Savitt Jewelers on Asylum Street, the Gems were 3-time winners of the Hartford Twilight League (1930-1932).
 Walter Berg was the club’s ace pitcher, Al Huband, a heavy hitter and George Dixon, a tall third baseman.
 Savitt and his Gems fielded some of the best ballplayers in Connecticut for two decades.
 They were a formidable independent club known throughout New England as hosts to Major League and Negro League teams at Hartford’s Bulkeley Stadium.

 Savitt Gems, Champions of the Hartford Twilight League at Colt Park, 1930.